datacamp-content-public/courses-handling-missing-data-using-imputations-in-r/slides/chapter_1_dfc39e5c1fefef0cc571dfaba89a05af.md

 `@script`
-Let's apply PMM on this example dataset named 'data' having Y1 as target variable which has missing values and four predictor variables X1, X2, X3 and X4.
+Let's apply PMM on this example dataset named 'data' having Y1 as target variable which has missing values and four predictor (indep) variables X1, X2, X3 and X4.

 Y1 has 20% missing data.
 Let's first apply single imputation using MICE